microbit-apps/microcode-v2/docs/doc-plan.md

 and the current value of all micro:bit/jacdac sensors is cached.
 The initial value of radio_value is undefined.
 The radio group is initialized to 1.
-Execution begins by transitioning to page 1.
+Execution begins by transitioning (switching) to page 1.

 ### Defaults

-The absence of an optional element/value results in the use of a default element/value, as follows:
+The absence of an optional element/value in the when or do section of a rule results in the use of a default element/value, as follows:

 -   A rule with an empty do section never executes (no matching performed on it).